 Educational Video as a Powerful Tool

 For much of the last half-decade, content marketers have been pressed to act on an urgent but vague insistence that video is king.
-Over the past year we’ve seen platforms like Masterclass, Skillshare and Zoom digital events grow into household names as people everywhere turned to hobbies, personal growth and skill development in order to “get something” from an otherwise passive time.
+Over the past year, we’ve seen platforms like Masterclass, Skillshare, and Zoom digital events grow into household names as people everywhere turned to hobbies, personal growth, and skill development in order to “get something” from an otherwise passive time.

 This trend is partially because video is easier than ever to produce and consume, but it’s also a great tool for visual communication – and learning.
-Over the past year, many people were forced into unfamiliar professional territory, and found themselves re-skilling for a new job or needing to get up to speed on a new way of operating in a relatively condensed timeframe.
+Over the past year, many people were forced into an unfamiliar professional territory and found themselves re-skilling for a new job or needing to get up to speed on a new way of operating in a relatively condensed timeframe.

-As brands we can be educators.
+As brands, we can be educators.
 We have inside knowledge on what we are selling and can help people navigate new territory with our expertise.
 Video will continue to be a great opportunity to invest in customer education, whether it’s through live webinars, video tutorials, or multi-part series and courses hosted on other platforms.
 Taking on these kinds of projects can be intimidating, but often existing content can be “recycled” and expanded – social media posts compiled into a list of “quick tips” or a blog post as a jumping-off point for a panel discussion.
 A panel discussion or webinar can then be re-packaged into “bite-sized” video content.

 Key Takeaway: We are always looking to create video and other content to improve our customers’ (and their customers’) experiences.
 Our key takeaway is that while it can deliver results, there’s a high opportunity cost to creating video, especially if it’s not a core competency.